 When the kidneys are not working well a high protein may lead to uremia.
 Large intakes of animal proteins can also increase your chance of metabolic acidosis.

-- Pump up thinly sliced meats in sandwiches with a lot renal friendly veggies
+- Pump up thinly sliced meats in sandwiches with a lot of veggies

-- Use meat as a side dish or small complement to your meal
+- Use meat as a side dish or small complement to your meal, rather than the “main event”

 - Use a lot of veggies mixed with grains like rice and pasta and very little meat